 Treatment requires near-total thyroidectomy with postoperative radioiodine ablation of residual thyroid tissue as in treatment for papillary carcinoma.
 Metastases are more responsive to radioiodine therapy than are those of papillary carcinoma.
 TSH-suppressive doses of l-thyroxine are given after treatment.
 Serum thyroglobulin should be monitored to detect recurrent or persistent disease.

 Medullary (solid) carcinoma constitutes about 3% of thyroid cancers and is composed of parafollicular cells (C cells) that produce calcitonin.
 It may be sporadic (usually unilateral); however, it is often familial, caused by a mutation of the ret proto-oncogene.
 The familial form may occur in isolation or as a component of multiple endocrine neoplasia (MEN) syndromes types 2A and 2B (see Multiple Endocrine Neoplasia, Type 2A (MEN 2A) and discussed in Multiple Endocrine Neoplasia, Type 2B (MEN 2B)).
-Although calcitonin can lower serum Ca and phosphate, serum Ca is normal because the high level of calcitonin ultimately down-regulates its receptors.
+Although calcitonin can lower serum Ca and phosphate levels, serum Ca is normal because the high level of calcitonin ultimately down-regulates its receptors.
 Characteristic amyloid deposits that stain with Congo red are also present.

 Metastases spread via the lymphatic system to cervical and mediastinal nodes and sometimes to liver, lungs, and bone.